 - By phone: Call the number on the back of your credit card and follow the instructions to use your issuer's automated telephone system.

-- By web: Log into your bank’s website to check your current balance and statement balance online.
+- Online: Log in to your bank's website to check your current balance and statement balance online.

 - Via mobile: Nearly every credit card issuer offers an app through which you can check your balance and make payments.